algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Reasons why the problem is worth solving
 Origin of the problem-->
-The problem of the group jacobi is the communication with their employees.
+The problem of the Jacobi Group is the communication with their employees.
 They want to improve the communication between the employees and the management.
 They want to make the communication more efficient and more transparent.
 <!-- How the problem affects users and company goals -->
 This problem can affects the employees and the management.
-The employees can be more informed about the company and the management can be more efficient. it's can also affect the company goals because the employees can be more motivated and the management can be more efficient.
+The employees can be more informed about the company and the management can be more efficient.
+It's can also affect the company goals because the employees can be more motivated and the management can be more efficient.
 <!-- How the product relates to team goals, OKRs -->
 The product can help the team to achieve their goals.
 The team can be more efficient and the communication can be more transparent.
 <!-- How the solution fits into the overall product roadmap and strategy -->